MAIF/nio/manual/src/main/paradox/architecture.md

 ## Database

-**Nio's** database is MongoDB, which mostly stores consents and account data.
+**Nio's** database mostly stores consents and account data.

+You can choose between Mongo or Postgres (at least 9.6), by default Nio uses Mongo database

 ### Multi-tenancy